 If you find your content has been posted online without your permission, there are a few easy solutions.
 Determine if the unauthorized use is considered “Fair Use” under the copyright laws.
-The copyright laws permit use of your copyrighted work without permission for things like criticism, commentary, news reporting, educational, and research purposes.
+The copyright laws permit the use of your copyright-protected work without permission for things like criticism, commentary, news reporting, educational, and research purposes.
 If you want to learn more about fair use, see this article on photoattorney.com.

 If you believe the use of your work is not considered “fair use,” then begin the process of having the infringing content removed.